DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 ====================================================

 *This post is part of a series on effective monitoring.
-Be sure to check out the rest of the series: [Alerting on what matters](https://www.datadoghq.com/blog/2015/06/monitoring-101-alerting/) and Investigating performance issues
+Be sure to check out the rest of the series: [Alerting on what matters](/blog/monitoring-101-alerting/) and [Investigating performance issues](/blog/monitoring-101-investigation/).*
-(coming soon).*

 Monitoring data comes in a variety of forms—some systems pour out data continuously and others only produce data when rare events occur.
 Some